 There are a couple of approaches that you can use.

 2. Many recipes on the Dr. Gourmet site work well using tofu.
+(I realize that this comes close to making two different dishes.)

 It's best to use a non-stick pan with a light spray of oil.
 Heat the pan over medium-high just as you might when searing chicken or fish.
 Add the slices of tofu and cook for about 4 to 5 minutes on each side.